immutability-io/consul-terraform/README.md

 ### Vault in the Vagrant

 Vault will be installed and started during the vagrant up process.
 It will *not* be initialized yet.
 You have to ssh into the Vagrant box (`vagrant ssh`) to do this.
-To setup the vault:
+To setup the vault and provide your domain(s) as an argument.

 ```
-$ source /vagrant/vagrant_scripts/setup_vault.sh
+$ source /vagrant/vagrant_scripts/setup_vault.sh example.com,example.net
 ```

 This does a few things.
 It will configure the vault, output a set of vault_secrets, and configure the vault as a Certificate Authority (CA).